Shubham06102003/e-commerce/README.md

 Clone the Repository
 Open your terminal and run the following command to clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/Shubham06102003/ecommerce-web-app.git
 Navigate to the Project Directory

-Change to the directory where you cloned the repository:
+Change to the directory where you cloned the repository: cd ecommerce-web-app

-bash
-Copy
-Edit
-cd ecommerce-web-app
 Install Dependencies
-Run the following command to install the required dependencies:
+Run the following command to install the required dependencies: npm install

-bash
-Copy
-Edit
-npm install
 Or, if you're using yarn:

-bash
-Copy
-Edit
 yarn install

 Start the Development Server
-Run the following command to start the Next.js development server:
+Run the following command to start the Next.js development server: npm run dev

-bash
-Copy
-Edit
-npm run dev
 Or, if you're using yarn:

-bash
-Copy
-Edit
 yarn dev

 Access the Application
 Open your browser and navigate to http://localhost:3000 to see the application in action.

 Features to Implement
 User Authentication: Implement login/signup functionality.